WillyLutz/electrical-analysis-sars-cov-2/README.md

 ## Data formatting
 For most (if not all) of the analysis, a certain data format will be needed.
+Any modification on the data format may induce errors and bugs for the good use of the project.

 ### Project organization